sybrew/the-seo-framework/readme.txt

 * **Fixed:**
 	* The cron pinging now works when TSF sitemaps are deactivated, as was intended since 4.1.2.
+	* Removed accidentally added horizontal lines (tabs) around the Twitter description input initiated via PHP code wrapping.
+		* This mistake caused Twitter descriptions to appear mutated --- this was an admin-area issue affecting UX only.
+		* The tabs were transformed to spaces by TSF's sanitization, which were then trimmed, all before saving the actual value.
+So, this issue couldn't affect any of your inputs, new or old.
 	* TODO fix Twitter desc post-edit: https://wordpress.org/support/topic/twitter-space-before-description/
+	* TODO fix screen bounce in Gutenberg @ WP 5.6
+	* TODO fix fadein bounce of tabs (any post-edit screen & SEO settings) -> merge flextabToggle & tabtoggle beforehand.
+		-> User: "I cant switch tabz boi" -> CTRL+SHIFT+R...

 = 4.1.2 =